-Monitoring your server is a very important step to manage your server, and ensuring that you have accurate data to watch your servers health.
+Monitoring your server is a critical step to manage your server and ensuring that you have accurate data to watch the health of your server.
 You can review our Open Source Monitoring Services to view the many free options available.
-This guide will focus to show you how to install Cacti to your server.
+This guide will focus on showing you how to install Cacti on your server.
 Furthermore, it will show you how to access the web portal and start the configuration to monitor the health of your server.

 As with any installation, it is always best to be sure that you have properly updated your server and all default packages.
 With a Sudo User, you would want to run updates as shown below.

 By default, PHP will not be installed, but we will require it.
 These are the packages we will need to install.
 Use the following installation command:

 sudo apt-get -y install php libapache2-mod-php php-common php-curl php-gd php-gettext php-gmp php-imap php-intl php-json php-mbstring php-memcache php-mysql php-pear php-pspell php-recode php-snmp php-net-socket php-tidy php-xml php-xmlrpc

 We will need the server to record time to know what resources were being used at a given time.
 To set the timezone for your PHP to use, you would go to the /etc/php/7.2/apache2/php.ini and set the date.timezone to your closest region.

 sudo nano /etc/php/7.2/apache2/php.ini date.timezone = "America/Los_Angeles"

 Next, we will want to configure Apache to use basic security by allowing Prod Server Tokens.
 This will be done from the /etc/apache2/conf-enabled/security.conf file.
 Update line 25, from ServerTokens OS to ServerTokens Prod

 sudo nano /etc/apache2/conf-enabled/security.conf ### In security.conf change line 25 for ServerTokens, change OS to Prod ### ### ServerTokens Prod